MCDevKit/cmcc-docs/json-templating-engine/template-options.md

 }
 ```

-You can define the scope globally in the data directory.
-All JSON files within that directory will be merged into a single object and used as the scope for all templates.
+You can also define a global scope by pointing the `--scope` CLI option at a file or directory.
+All JSON files in that directory are merged into a single object and made available to every template.

-To add files and directories to the scope, use the `--scope <path>` CLI option.
+## `$files`

-## Files
+Generates multiple output files from a single template.
+The `array` field is an **expression string** evaluated at runtime - it must produce an array.
+The `fileName` field is a templated string used as the output filename for each element.

-The files option allows for generating multiple files from a single template.
-The following example creates five files:
+The following example creates five files named `test_1.json` through `test_5.json`:

 ```json
 {